Categorical generic fiber: Introduction

 is a relative Fourier--Mukai transform of smooth proper families over $R$ with kernel $\cE \in D^b(X_R \times_R X^\prime_R)$.
 Then $\Phi_\cE$ induces a Fourier--Mukai transform

-of generic fibers, where the kernel $\cE_K$ is the pullback along the canonical inclusion $R \hookrightarrow K$.
-If, in addition, $X_K, X^\prime_K$ are projective, then by the standard argument the further base change to the closure defines a Fourier--Mukai transform
+of the generic fibers, where the kernel $\cE_K$ is the pullback along the canonical inclusion $R \hookrightarrow K$.
+By the standard argument the further base change to the closure defines a Fourier--Mukai transform